 About Print & Press Studio

 Graphic Designer Ben Thornton was the lucky recipient of a support package at last year's ISLEXPO to help him get his business idea off the ground.
-As the winner of the Manx Radio competition his prize included business assistance from the Department of Economic Development, mentoring support from Barclays, a Manx Radio advertising package and an iPad.
+As the winner of the Manx Radio competition his prize included business assistance from the Department for Enterprise, mentoring support from Barclays, a Manx Radio advertising package and an iPad.
 Almost one year on we spoke to Ben to find out how his business has developed from an idea to reality.

 Print & Press Studio

 After I struggled through school I had to decide what it was I wanted to do.
 I have quite a creative mind so I thought the University College Isle of Man’s Art & Design course would be a great place to put this to use.
 It turns out that by doing this course I discovered what I really wanted to do with my life.

 A few years ago I started up an independent street wear brand on the Island.
 Through this I was able to tour with some great bands and meet some fantastic people but I decided to put this to the side for a while to focus on my other projects.

 I am now working as a Graphic Designer for a Marketing team on the Isle of Man and using my creative mind every day.

 What was your business idea that you took to last year’s ISLEXPO?